alphagov/govuk-frontend/docs/publishing.md

 1. Checkout **master** and pull latest changes.

+2. Run `nvm use` to ensure you are using the right version of Node.js and npm.

 2. Run `npm install` to ensure you have the latest dependencies installed.

 3. Create and checkout a new branch (`release-[version-number]`).